Exact solvability and asymptotic aspects of generalized XX0 spin chains: Fredholm determinants in generalized XX0 spin chain

 \mybibitem{Sa-Za}{Saeedian, Meghdad, and Ali Zahabi.
 "Phase structure of XX0 spin chain and nonintersecting Brownian motion."
 Journal of Statistical Mechanics: Theory and Experiment 2018, no. 1 (2018): 013104. preprint arXiv:1612.03463} \mybibitem{Schollwock}{Mikeska, Hans-Jürgen, Alexei K. Kolezhuk, Ulrich Schollwock, Johannes Richter, Damian JJ Farnell, and Raymod F. Bishop.
 "Quantum Magnetism."
 (2004).} \mybibitem{Bogoliubov}{ Bogoliubov, N. M. "XX0 Heisenberg chain and random walks."
 Journal of Mathematical Sciences 138, no. 3 (2006): 5636-5643.} \mybibitem{Its1}{Its, A. R., A. G. Izergin, and V. E. Korepin.
 "Temperature correlators of the impenetrable Bose gas as an integrable system."
 Communications in mathematical physics 129, no. 1 (1990): 205-222.} \mybibitem{Its2}{Its, A. R., A. G. Izergin, V. E. Korepin, and N. A. Slavnov.
 "Differential equations for quantum correlation functions."
 International Journal of Modern Physics B 4, no. 05 (1990): 1003-1037.} \mybibitem{Its3}{Its, A. R., A. G. Izergin, and V. E. Korepin.
 "Space correlations in the one-dimensional impenetrable Bose gas at finite temperature."
 Physica D: Nonlinear Phenomena 53, no. 1 (1991): 187-213.} \mybibitem{Its4}{Its, A. R., A. G. Izergin, V. E. Korepin, and G. G. Varzugin.
 "Large time and distance asymptotics of field correlation function of impenetrable bosons at finite temperature."
 Physica D: Nonlinear Phenomena 54, no. 4 (1992): 351-395.} \mybibitem{Izergin}{Izergin, A. G., A. R. Its, V. E. Korepin, and N. A. Slavnov.
 "Integrable differential equations for temperature correlation functions of the XXO Heisenberg chain."
-Journal of Mathematical Sciences 80, no. 3 (1996): 1747-1759.} \mybibitem{schehr}{Majumdar, Satya N., and Grégory Schehr.
-"Top eigenvalue of a random matrix: large deviations and third order phase transition."
-Journal of Statistical Mechanics: Theory and Experiment 2014, no. 1 (2014): P01012.} \mybibitem{Tracy2}{Tracy, Craig A., and Harold Widom.
+Journal of Mathematical Sciences 80, no. 3 (1996): 1747-1759.} \mybibitem{Tracy2}{Tracy, Craig A., and Harold Widom.
 "Level-spacing distributions and the Airy kernel."
 Communications in Mathematical Physics 159, no. 1 (1994): 151-174.}